mia-platform/documentation/docs/fast_data/setup_fast_data.md

 ## Create topics

-You can create a topic using Kafka cli, or if you use the Confluent Cloud you can use the user interface.
+You can create a topic using Kafka CLI, or if you use the Confluent Cloud you can use the user interface.

 ### Confluent cloud